 HOODSLAM is a raunchy, gritty, West Oakland-native, queer- & POC-forward professional wrestling show.
-With a huge dose of performance art and copyright infringement.
+With a shot of performance art and a side of copyright infringement.
+Slamming beers and bodies since 2010.

 Ever since I was little (and growing up in the burbs), I felt like I missed all the cool stuff.
-I was in diapers when Kill ‘Em All came out; 12 when Kurt Cobain killed himself; 16 when the first wave of rave culture died.
-I’ve been chasing something this cool my whole life.
+I was five when Paid In Full came out; not quite 12 when Kurt Cobain killed himself; 16 when the first raves cleared out.
+I’ve been chasing Gen X cool my whole life.

 Time Frame